 How to Spot Fake Reviews on Amazon

 Anywhere reviews exist--for apps, restaurants, products--manipulation exists, too.
-Amazon, as the nation's largest online retailer, is the likeliest place you'll find
+Amazon, as the nation's largest online retailer, is the likeliest place

-get an edge, hence those cheap "five-star" no-name products that you buy but then wish you hadn't.
+help sellers get an edge, hence those cheap "five-star" no-name products that you buy but then wish you hadn't.

 It is against Amazon's rules for third-party sellers to pay or motivate people with free products or cash compensation.
 Many do, however, and evade detection by coordinating on platforms such as Facebook.
 Facebook, when questioned, said that they were working with Amazon on this matter and will ontinue to address fake reviews.
 An Amazon spokeswoman said that the company received more than 30 million reviews a week, and that more than 12,000 Amazon employees work to prevent fraud and abuse, including fake reviews.

 How to spot manipulated ratings: When you're on an Amazon listing, look for a small link with the number of ratings, right underneath the product's title.
 This link is a shortcut to the bottom of the page showing a summary of customer reviews.
 Scroll down to the bottom of this section and click on "See all reviews."
 This will take you to a dashboard where you can sort reviews by positive or critical ratings, search through review text or filter by verified purchases.
 Avoid products with only five-star reviews.
 Any product with hundreds or thousands of reviews should show a healthy mix of star ratings.
 Inspect the one-star reviews first.
 Take note of any repeated mentions of glaring defects.
 In the "All stars" dropdown in the review dashboard, select "1 star only."
 If the negative reviews are about something out of the seller's control, such as a late delivery by the shipping partner, give it a pass.
 Sort by most recent.
 Under Sort By, change the dropdown from "Top reviews" to "Most recent."
 This often offers a better mix of reviews and can surface recent shipping or quality-control issues.
 Actually read the reviews.
 Did the reviewers mention they haven't actually tried the product yet?
 I once came across a case for a new device that wasn't out yet, with dozens of positive reviews!
 Check the dates too.
-If many of the comments were posted around the same time, that could be an indication of manipulation. be suspicious of positive photo and video reviews.
+If many of the comments were posted around the same time, that could be an indication of manipulation.
+Be suspicious of positive photo and video reviews.
 Paid-review operations often require reviewers to include media.
 That is why a simple bath mat can end up with minutes-long video reviews, praising its plushness or color.
 Look for reviews that mention a gift card or free product in exchange, which might indicate that the seller is boosting ratings through financial incentives.
 Check for merged reviews.
 Skim the text for reviews of entirely different products.
 You can also see if there are other versions of the listing.
 Click the "All formats" drop down to see other variations of the product.
 Some sellers merge two different listings to increase the number of reviews.
 If you see a book review on a page for a garden hose, steer clear.

 An AARP survey found that older adults boosted technology purchases during the pandemic, but more than half said they needed a better grasp of the devices they had acquired.
 Nearly 4 in 10 people said they weren't confident about using their computers.